bibleexchange/courses/book-of-romans/501_grace-reigns-through-jesus.md

 Paul is emphasizing in this Chapter the role of our Lord Jesus Christ in the Believer’s justification and them having favor with God or “grace.”

-So we get's the credit for salvation?
+So who get's the credit for salvation?
 Jesus!

 It is not merely even a work of faith that pleases God alone, because no such opportunity for faith to work is even possible without Christ.
-It is based upon the merits of Christ that God provides the opportunity for man to be saved.
+It is based upon the merits of Christ that God provides the opportunity for man to be saved through faith.

-## “Through Jesus” (God's Son)		Vs. 1-5
+## Through Jesus (God's Son)		Vs. 1-5

-The sinner is in bondage and cannot enjoy the fulness of God's intended blessing fro him.
+The sinner is in bondage and cannot enjoy the fulness of God's intended blessing for him.
 He is held back.

 When a man places his faith in Christ and in His atonement for their sin, that person is provided through Jesus many wonderful treasures that enable him to abound in the Grace of God.